Why Installing an Air Compressor in Your Garage Can Be Beneficial

 Add a Dryer/Separator

 For added protection against moisture and other fluids, be sure your air compressor setup is linked to an air dryer and oil/water separator.
-The two devices can be linked with a short airline between the outlet of the dryer and inlet of the separator.
+The two devices can be linked with a short airline between the dryer outlet and the separator inlet.

 How to Install an Overhead Tee Extension for Your Air Hoses